CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 ## Introduction

-Feature-Based Molecular Networking (FBMN) is a computational method that bridges popular mass spectrometry data processing tools and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
-The tools supported are: [MetaboScape4.0](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html), [MS-DIAL](http://prime.psc.riken.jp/Metabolomics_Software/MS-DIAL/), [MZmine2](https://mzmine.github.io/), [OpenMS](https://www.openms.de/), and [XCMS3](https://github.com/sneumann/xcms).
+The Feature-Based Molecular Networking (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
+The tool supported are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2), [OpenMS](featurebasedmolecularnetworking-with-OpenMS), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial), [XCMS](https://github.com/sneumann/xcms), and [MetaboScape](featurebasedmolecularnetworking-with-metaboscape),[XCMS](featurebasedmolecularnetworking-with-XCMS).

-The main documentation for Feature-Based Molecular Networking can be accessed [here](featurebasedmolecularnetworking)
+The main documentation for Feature-Based Molecular Networking [can be accessed here:](featurebasedmolecularnetworking)

-The Feature-Based Molecular Networking workflow on GNPS can be accessed [here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

 Below follows a description on how to use XCMS3 with the FBMN workflow in GNPS.